xajler/st/README.md

 + Same as above for with shift for minimize/maximize text.
 + Alt-u and Alt-d scroll back/foward in history a page at a time
 + Applied colors, Tommorow Night colors.
-+ Using dvorak keys for n/t, instad of qwerty k/j.

 ## Terminal-specific mappings